5115 Centre Ave Pittsburgh, PA 15232

 The surgeons treating pleural mesothelioma within the specialty center include Neil Christie, M.D., who specializes in minimally-invasive thoracic surgery; and Matthew Schuchert, M.D., who specializes in radiofrequency ablation, CyberKnife and all facets of thoracic surgical oncology.

-In treating pleural mesothelioma, Christie and Landreneau are joined by Rodney Landreneau, M.D., director of UPMC's Comprehensive Lung Cancer Centers; and James Luketich, M.D., chairman of the Cardiothoracic Surgery department.
+In treating pleural mesothelioma, Christie and Schuchert are joined by James Luketich, M.D., chairman of the Cardiothoracic Surgery department.

-The Lung Cancer Program, which has received unusual acclaim, is comprised of internationally renowned thoracic surgeons, medical oncologists, radiation oncologists, pulmonologists and pathologists.
+The Lung and Esophageal Cancer Treatment Program, which has received much acclaim, is comprised of internationally renowned thoracic surgeons, medical oncologists, radiation oncologists, pulmonologists and pathologists.

-The success of the Lung Cancer Program is due to the hard work and experience of its doctors and researchers like Schuchert, assistant professor of surgery for the Department of Cardiothoracic Surgery and an authority in thoracic surgical oncology and research.
+The success of the program is due to the hard work and experience of its doctors and researchers like Schuchert, assistant professor of surgery for the Department of Cardiothoracic Surgery and an authority in thoracic surgical oncology and research.
 This team utilizes an interdisciplinary and coordinated approach, whether treating mesothelioma or non-small and small cell lung cancers.

 Within the UPMC Cancer Centers community, research is a constant, and clinical trials are an essential part of improved diagnosis and treatment.
 The centers have won numerous awards, including the prestigious Specialized Program of Research Excellence (SPORE) grant, which focuses on head and neck, lung, and skin cancers.
 These facilities focus on four target research areas of molecular and medical oncology, including: